 Vanilla, tsp of paste in this amount is great.

 Chocolate.
-1 Tablespoon cocoa powder or more if you like it really chocolaty, I like to add callets too
+1 Tablespoon cocoa powder or more if you like it super chocolaty, I like to add callets too,

 Berries, or stir in a hand full.